micmejia/bible-dump/NKJV/Numbers/Num 31.md

 Purify every garment, everything made of leather, everything woven of goats' _hair,_ and everything made of wood."

 ###### 21
-Then Eleazar the priest said to the men of war who had gone to the battle, "This _is_ the [^a]ordinance of the law which the Lord commanded Moses:
+Then Eleazar the priest said to the men of war who had gone to the battle, "This _is_ the ordinance of the law which the Lord commanded Moses:

 ###### 22
 Only the gold, the silver, the bronze, the iron, the tin, and the lead,